feature-image

 CeeDee Lamb addressed his injury recovery

-As CeeDee Lamb went down with a concussion on Thursday, Cowboys fans in the stadium were left holding their breath, waiting for any kind of update.
+As CeeDee Lamb went down with a concussion on Thursday, Cowboys fans in the stadium were left holding their breath, waiting for any update.
 Thankfully, Fort Worth Star-Telegram’s Nick Harris caught Lamb as he came out of the locker room and asked if he was okay.
 Lamb nodded in approval, a small but reassuring sign of positivity for everyone watching.

 ADVERTISEMENT